 In commercial spaces, like restaurants or event venues, you would need resilient flooring for kitchens, bathrooms, and some dining areas—places where a cleaning crew cleans in a traditional wet-mopping style on a regular basis.

-You want a low maintenance floor?
+Do you want a low-maintenance floor?
 Then you have one in resilient.
 We love our hardwoods, but we realize they require upkeep and they can’t get wet.
 Last week, we discussed how to clean your wood floors, which means wet mopping is a no-no.

 And that is definitely a benefit of resilient—you can bust out a mop bucket, a cleaning solution, and a traditional mop and then go to town.
 Of course, only after you have dry-cleaned the floor with a broom, dust mop, or vacuum cleaner.